-At a time of strategic growth and opportunity, TLA is seeking a Managing Director, External Relations to provide leadership in elevating TLA as a thought leader, field builder, and essential partner in the K-12 education space.
-Reporting to the CEO and serving on the senior leadership team, this hire will oversee all aspects of communications and external relations – inclusive of strategic partnerships, stakeholder engagement, audience development, and high-leverage content dissemination – working collaboratively with the TLA team and leaders across the K-12 education field to drive shared action and impact.
+At a time of strategic growth and opportunity, TLA is seeking a Managing Director, External Relations to provide leadership in elevating TLA as an essential partner, field builder, and thought leader in the K-12 education space.
+Reporting to the CEO and serving on the senior leadership team, this hire will oversee all aspects of external relations – inclusive of strategic partnerships, stakeholder engagement, audience development, and high-leverage content dissemination – working collaboratively with the TLA team and leaders across the K-12 education field to drive shared action and impact.

 Specifically, as Managing Director, External Relations, you will:

-Design, implement, and oversee a comprehensive strategy for communications, field engagement, and fund development
+Design, implement, and oversee a comprehensive strategy for external relations and field building

 Serve as a senior organizational leader and culture builder